 Business entities in Poland in 2023

-Since 2003, Healy Consultants has assisted several of our Clients to select the optimal type of legal entity to do business in Poland.
-The most common type of structure used for business registration by foreigners is the limited liability company (LLC, locally known as a sp. z.o.o).
-When our Clients are planning to export their products overseas, it is also often advantageous to register their preferred entity in one of Poland’s special economic zones (click on the weblink for further details), which offer excellent infrastructures and tax breaks, as well as a fast track process to secure manufacturing permits.
+Since 2003, Healy Consultants Group PLC has assisted several of our Clients by being a foreigner’s guide to starting a business in Poland.
+The most common type of structure used for business registration by foreigners is the limited liability company (LLC, locally known as a sp.z.o.o).
+When our Clients are planning to export their products overseas, it is also often advantageous to register their preferred entity in one of Poland’s special economic zones, which offer excellent infrastructure facilities and tax exemptions, as well as a fast track process to secure manufacturing permits.

 The Poland limited liability company (spółka z ograniczoną odpowiedzialnością, abbreviation sp. z o.o.)

-- Best uses for a Poland limited liability company: the Poland LLC is the most commonly used business entity by foreigners willing to do business in Poland.
+- Best uses for a Poland limited liability company: the Poland LLC is the most popular form of structuring a business activity in Poland.
 It is an optimal vehicle for most trading activities.

 The Poland joint stock company (spółka akcyjna, abbreviation SA)

-- To start your business in Poland via a joint stock company, a minimum share capital of €23,800 (PLN100,000) for incorporation, of which at least 25% must be paid up at incorporation.
-It also requires at least one shareholder and one director of any nationality for incorporation process to be complete;
+- To start your business in Poland via a joint stock company, a minimum share capital of €23,800 (PLN100,000) is required, of which at least 25% must be paid up at incorporation.
+At least one shareholder and one director of any nationality is necessary for the incorporation process to be complete;

 - It is not mandatory for a joint stock company to list on a stock exchange.
 However, according to the accounting regulations in Poland, it will still be required to get its annual financial statements audited every year, with no exemption available;

-- Best uses for a Poland limited liability company: This business entity is recommended when the promoters intend to publicly list the company.
-To give your company a marketing edge, Healy Consultants recommends our Clients establish a Poland PLC instead of an LLC and to list it on the Warsaw Stock Exchange or the Frankfurt Stock Exchange.
+- Best uses for a Poland joint stock company: This business entity is recommended when the promoters intend to publicly list the company.
+To give your company a marketing edge, Healy Consultants Group PLC recommends our Clients establish a Poland PLC instead of an LLC and to list it on the Warsaw Stock Exchange or the Frankfurt Stock Exchange.

 The Poland free zone company (SEZ company)